RICHLAND COUNTY MONTANA

 I think I got food poisoning-what should I do?

 If you are feeling ill, you should seek appropriate medical attention.
-If your medical providers suspects foodborne illness, they will contact or refer you to the Health Department.
+If your medical provider suspects foodborne illness, they will contact or refer you to the Health Department.
 You may be tested for foodborne pathogens.
 The Health Department will follow-up with you to obtain more information about your illness and the potential causes.

 How can I make a complaint about an establishment?